DKarimi90/bank-of-flatiron/README.md

 # CODE-CHALLENGE: FLATIRON BANK
 ## Goals
--Using the React Library to create a mini bank app -Evaluating my Technical skills so far
+-Using the React Library to create a mini bank app<br>
+-Evaluating my Technical skills so far<br>
--Identifying Technical strengths and weaknesses -Complying with the Moringa's academic requirements
+-Identifying Technical strengths and weaknesses<br>
+-Complying with the Moringa's academic requirements

 ## Project prerequisites